dokwork/lualine-ex/README.md

 ### ex.git.branch

-This component provides a name of the git branch for the current working directory.
+This component extends [ex.component](#excomponent-options) and provides a name of the git branch for the current working directory.
 The color of this component depends on the state of the git worktree.
-The component can show different states:
+The component can show different states of the git worktree:

-  - `changed` means that at least one uncommitted change exists
+  - `changed` means that at least one uncommitted change exists;
-  - `commited` means that everything is committed, and no one tracked file is changed.
+  - `commited` means that everything is committed, and no one tracked file is changed;
-If the `cwd` is not under git control, this component is `disabled`.
-By default, for a disabled component an icon is shown.
+  - `disabled` means that the `cwd` is not under git control.

 ```lua
 sections = {